top of page

 Instructor and TA Positions

-• Summer Instructor (In-Person): Intermediate Microeconomics - Penn State University
+• Instructor (In-Person): Intermediate Microeconomics - Penn State University

-• Summer Instructor (World Campus): Labor Economics - Penn State University
+• Instructor (World Campus): Labor Economics - Penn State University

 • Teaching Assistant: Economics of Financial Crisis, Labor Economics, International Economics